Learn

 What is stress?

-Below you'll find some of the common warning signs and symptoms of stress.
-It can affect your thinking, your feelings, and your body.
+Below, you'll find some of the common warning signs and symptoms of stress.
+Stress can affect your thinking, your feelings, and your body.
 Notice how the symptoms of stress are similar to the symptoms of a concussion.

 Symptom - Thinking Thinking